 The only real complaint I have about The Monk of Mokha, a new book by the incomparable Dave Eggers, is this: it ended too soon.
 I packed it for my recent flight to Nicaragua, and read the whole thing before I landed, leaving myself nothing to read for the rest of the week.

-Mokhtar emerges as part Quixote, part Magoo, part Bond, chasing a ghost recklessly into the path of car bombings, aerial bombings, rebel uprisings and a popular counter-insurgency, only to talk his way out of trouble again and again like a tested agent.
+Mokhtar emerges as part Quixote, part Magoo, part Bond, chasing a ghost recklessly into the path of car bombings, aerial campaigns, rebel uprisings and a popular counter-insurgency, finding his way into a holding cell only to talk his way out of trouble again and again like a tested agent.
 Sometimes, Eggers suggests, his pursuit of his dream was used by others to advance their own dark ends.
 Other times, Mokhtar dragged unknowing accomplices with him into harm’s way, but he never left a man behind.